Supporting schools across the UK with the Rodillian Ethos

 We run a number of school improvement conferences throughout the year, giving you a chance to come and talk to our school improvement team to see how our strategies have worked for other schools – and could also work for you.
 If you’re interested in attending, please don’t hesitate to contact us to find out more.

-We focus on four main areas for school improvement – positive discipline, resilience, leadership and coaching.
+We focus on five main areas for school improvement – positive discipline, resilience, leadership, coaching and progress.
 Learn more about each area, and how Rodillian do things differently, below.

 Positive discipline framework